-The cost of hiring an NYC criminal lawyer depends on mainly two factors—first, the number of hours it will take your attorney to represent you and, second, how much he charges per hour.
+The cost of hiring a criminal lawyer depends on mainly two factors—first, the number of hours it will take your attorney to represent you and, second, how much he charges per hour.

 This cost analysis remains the same even when your attorney charges a flat fee.
 When charging a flat fee, your attorney first learns about your case to determine approximately how many hours it will take to represent you and then multiplies the projected number of hours by his hourly rate to determine the total cost of representation.

-The number of hours it will take your lawyer to represent you is dependent on the complexity of your case, which is impacted by many things, for instance: How many witnesses and/or police officers are involved with your case and need to be investigated?
-Are there voluminous amounts of digital or paper records that need to be examined?
-How many unique legal issues exist in your case that must be researched and analyzed?
+The number of hours it will take your lawyer to represent you is dependent on the complexity of your case, which is impacted by many things, for instance: How many witnesses are involved with your case who need to be investigated?
+Are there extensive records that need to be reviewed?
+How many unique legal issues exist in your case that must be researched?

 Your attorney’s hourly rate is dependent on many factors such as his experience level, reputation, and the market rate for NYC criminal defense attorneys.

 Although all attorneys know their hourly rates—even if that rate is used to determine a flat fee—most attorneys don’t advertise their rates or total costs, which makes it very difficult for people to determine how much an NYC criminal attorney costs.

 Unlike most attorneys, Cody believes that upfront pricing transparency is important, which is why he publishes his prices on his website.
 Transparency fosters a strong attorney-client relationship because clients know that their attorney isn’t playing fast and loose with their fees.

 Call (212) 627-3184 to speak to NYC criminal attorney Cody Warner to get help with your criminal charges.
 Let Cody help you navigate the criminal justice system to get the best results for your case.